|My Favourite Planet > English > People > |

 Detail of the painting of the Judgement of Paris on the hydria above.

-See part of a relief from Delphi below, with Hermes
+See a fragment of a relief from Delphi below, with Hermes

-in a scene thought to depict the Judgement of Paris.
+in a scene thought to depict the Judgement of Paris, and a

 Etruscan terracotta plaques, around 560-550 BC, showing a scene from the Greek myth